Slow Cooker Garlic Butter Steak Bites (+Video)

 FREQUENTLY ASKED QUESTIONS:

 I like to use sirloin in this recipe as it is super tender especially when slow cooked.
 Other meats that you can use are stew meat, round steak, chuck roast or flat iron steak (I especially like this one because you get that steak flavor for better price.)

-I really like to do this as it seals in the flavor and gives it great color.
-But if you are in a huge hurry, you can skip this step.
+No. I really like to do this as it seals in the flavor and gives it great color but you can skip this step.